Layne913/ReadingNotes/README.md

 * Don't pass null.
 We could create a  new exception type and throw it or use a set of assertations.
   When you do have pass a null, you can code with the knowledge that a null in an agrument list is an indication of a problem, and end up with far fewer careless mistakes.

+## Chapter 8: Boundaries
+* Keep the boundries clean: third party library and own code Using boundarie object like Map, keep it inside the class, or close family of classes, where it is used.
+Avoid returning it from, or accepting it as an argument to, public APIs.
+* Write tests for the third-party code we use.
+  In learning/integreting third-party code, we can write some tests to explore the understanding of the third-party code.
+  A clean boundary should be supported by a set of outbound tests that exercise the interface the same way the production code does.
+* Using code that doesn't yet exist